coneco-lab/brainstim-multimodal/README.md

 4. Open a terminal and run the following code:

 ```
-cd <the directory of the code that you have downloaded and extracted>
+cd <insert the directory where you have extracted the zipped folder>
 conda env create -f brainstim-multimodal.yml
 ```